 Automation

-The EPDP Team acknowledges that full automation of the SSAD may not be possible, but recommends that the SSAD must be automated where technically feasible and legally permissible.
+The EPDP Team acknowledges that full automation of the SSAD may not be possible, but recommends that the SSAD must be automated where technically feasible, legally permissible and financially (or commercially) reasonable.
 Additionally, in areas where automation is not both technically feasible and legally permissible, the EPDP Team recommends standardization as the baseline objective.

 For example, the EPDP Team expects that aspects of the SSAD such as intake of requests, credential check, request submission validation (format & completeness, not content) could be automated, while it may not be possible to completely automate all request review and disclosure.